 *Warning: Line of Duty spoilers*

-If you’re still processing everything that happened in the last episode, check out our round-up of the biggest Line of Duty questions and theories after the series six opener, which should serve as a handy refresher before diving into the next instalment.
-If you’re up to date, read our Line of Duty episode 2 recap as well.
+If you’re still processing everything that happened in the last episode, check out our round-up of the biggest Line of Duty questions and theories after episode five, which should serve as a handy refresher before diving into the next instalment.

-Here’s what we know so far about the Line of Duty cast, air date, and plot of series 6.
+Here’s what we know so far about the Line of Duty cast, air date, and plot of series six.

 Line of Duty series 6 air date: When is it on?